-Stacking climate layers for SDM in python
+Stacking Climate Layers for SDM in Python with rioxarray

 Climate products like WorldClim, CHELSA, or PRISM rarely share identical extents, resolutions, or projections out of the box.
 When you attempt to feed mismatched rasters directly into a modeling pipeline, the algorithm either interpolates across undefined space or truncates training coordinates.
-Proper Species Distribution Modeling with MaxEnt depends entirely on pixel-perfect alignment between occurrence records and predictor grids.
+Reliable model fitting depends entirely on pixel-perfect alignment between occurrence records and predictor grids, and the curated points that come out of Presence-Only Data Preparation are only as trustworthy as the grid they are sampled against.
 The solution requires a deterministic stacking routine that enforces a single master grid, clips to a biologically relevant study area, and standardizes missing data handling before any statistical learning begins.

-Harmonizing Projections and Grids
+Harmonizing projections and grids

 The first implementation step is to establish a reference raster that dictates the target CRS, resolution, and extent.
 All subsequent layers are resampled and reprojected to match this grid.
 Using rioxarray and rasterio provides memory-efficient, coordinate-aware operations that avoid the silent snapping errors common in older GDAL wrappers.